Mathématique: Chapter 26

 Young jerked, startled, as a chair scraped across the wood of the floor.
 He winced, bringing a hand to his back as Rush dropped to sit opposite him, his movements unusually slow.

 “Well.
-You look like you’re about ready for a clap wi’ a spade,” Rush said.
+Y’look like you’re about ready for a clap wi’ a spade,” Rush said.

 “Is that supposed to be an insult?”
-Rush asked, his eyes narrowed.
+Rush purred with perfect British diction.

 “You’re impossible to talk to.
 Make me breakfast or something.”

 “It’s nearly noon,” Rush replied.
-“You’re looking uncharacteristically scholarly.”
+“You’re looking troublingly scholarly.
+What’s the occasion?”

-“Thank you,” Young replied, pulling off his reading glasses, “and I would be willing to substitute lunch for breakfast.”
+“Don’t worry about it.”
+Young pulled off his reading glasses.
+“I’d be willing to substitute lunch for breakfast.”

 “Would you now?”
 Rush replied, his chin resting in one hand.